Mulan-94/scrappy/README.rst

 ``scrappy`` is a collection of tools used to generate Faraday spectra for various indpendent lines of sight across an extragalactic source.
-It began as a custom script for Pictor A field, but is now able to support any field provided a source mask is given.

 At its tail end, it generates plots to be used with PolarVis: